 Note: If you do prefer to stick to your own pace and not Zanzibar’s, you get a ton of free time on Intrepid trips there.
 The beach break lets you search for wildlife in Jozani Forest or simply sit back in a beach-side hammock at leisure.
 And the week-long sailing trip allows you time to visit a local fishing village, snorkel, and enjoy BBQ dinners of freshly caught fish.
 Divine.

 Zanzibar’s Stone Town

 If you catch the ferry to Zanzibar, as you pull into port you’ll get a great view of Stone Town, the island’s main city and a UNESCO World Heritage Site.
 Allow time to get lost in its alleyways and admire its ancient doorways: majestic, tall and grand in equal measure.
 Thick, heavy timber looms over you and will have you reaching for your camera.
-And if you are into photography, check out this 4-hour tour of Stone Town that’s run by a local and shows you all the coolest haunts.

 So, if activity number one is exploring, activity number two in Stone Town is eating.
 Every night there’s a food market where you can browse and pick up plenty of cheap, tasty treats.
 Top of the list has to be the seafood, which is freshly caught and barbecued in front of you.
 Another must-try is the sugar cane juice.
 Vendors squeeze sugar cane through an old-school juicer – which resembles a clothes drier from the 18th century – and flavour it either with ginger or lime.
 It is both refreshing and delicious.